 Production Trainee Scheme

-- Be passionate about television, radio and online and keen to develop a career at the BBC
+- Are passionate about television, radio and online and keen to develop a career at the BBC

-- Be creative and have strong programme ideas
+- Are creative and have strong programme ideas

-- Be a great team player and be able to muck in
+- Are great team players and happy to muck in

-We are looking for creative, passionate people with great ideas, but not necessarily people with academic qualifications or production experience.
+We want creative and passionate people with great ideas, but not necessarily people with academic qualifications.
 So don’t talk yourself out of this great opportunity.

 The Production Trainee Scheme is the BBC's fast track traineeship.

-If you gain a place on the Production Trainee Scheme you will be given a 12 month contract, and during that time we'll train and develop you for a career in the media.
-You will be sent on three different work placements across the UK, in Radio and Television.
+If you gain a place on the Production Trainee Scheme you will be given an 11 month contract, and during that time we'll train and develop you for a career in the media.
+You'll be given three different work placements across the UK, in Radio and Television.
 You'll be mentored by a senior BBC Manager, and by the end of the scheme you'll have the skills to turn creative ideas into brilliant programmes.

-Past placements have included Eastenders, Dr Who, Radio 1 Big Weekend, CBBC, Radio Scotland, The One Show, Woman's Hour, The Chris Evans Show, Radio 4 Documentaries, The Culture Show, Crimewatch, Coast and Dragons' Den - to name but a few.
+Past placements have included Eastenders, Dr Who, Radio 1, CBBC, The One Show, Woman's Hour, The Chris Evans Show, Radio 4 Documentaries, The Culture Show, Crimewatch, Coast and the Natural History Unit - to name but a few.

 To be a Production Trainee, you must be able to work flexibly.
-You will be required to move productions every few months, and spend at least one of your work placements in a BBC production centre outside London in Cardiff, Bristol, Belfast, Glasgow or Salford.
+You'll be required to move productions every few months, and spend at least one of your work placements in a BBC production centre outside London in either Cardiff, Bristol, Belfast, Glasgow, Birmingham or Salford.

-If you are interested in learning more about making programmes, visit the BBC Academy's College of Production website.
+If you're interested in learning more about making programmes, visit the BBC Academy's College of Production website.

-For up to date information on apprenticeships and trainee schemes please follow @bbctrainees on Twitter.
+For the latest information on apprenticeships and trainee schemes, and hints and tips for your application, please follow @bbctrainees on Twitter.